CrossingsCon/crossingscon.org/_static/community/book_club.md

 ### "Gather space is full" error

 When you attempt to join the Gather room for the book club you may get an error message saying the room is full.
 We have to book a specific amount of capacity with Gather, and this error message pops up if we get more attendees than we expected.
 When this happens we'll increase the capacity of the space, so if you get this error please just hang tight and refresh the page after a minute or two, you should be let through eventually.

+### Past books

+So far the book club has read:

+- *The Thief* by Megan Whalen Turner
+- *The Queen of Attolia* by Megan Whalen Turner

 ### Gather space rules